weaveworks-experiments/flux-classic/site/fluxctl.md

     4419e651cc298f40463294b4aad9e23c5b530607dc3f9e164718a9f93ebe8a26 192.168.3.165:32768 live
 ```

-At the top there is a list of hosts known to tbe running fluxd.
+At the top there is a list of hosts known to be running fluxd.

-After the hosts are the details of each services.
-Here there is a
+Next, the details of the services are displayed.
+In this example, there is a
 single service with the name `hello`.
 It is accessed using http on
 port 80 of the floating IP address 10.128.0.1.
-Under that that are
+Beneath that are
 the selection rules (this one indicates that containers using the
 image `"tutum/hello-world"` should be selected for the `hello`
 service).
 Last, for each service, is a list of instances, each with
-its address and state.
+its address and state, where:

-`live` here means the instance is on-line.
+ * `live` means the instance is on-line.
 Other states may indicate
-problems with the instance; for example `no address` means the
+problems with the instance, for exmample;
-container matched the selection rules, but an address could not be
+ *`no address` means the container matched the selection rules, but an address could not be
 determined for it (probably because it didn't have a published port).

-### Define and remove services
+### Defining and Removing Services

 `fluxctl service` is the subcommand to define a service.
 It needs a
 name, and usually you'll supply the address on which the service